WEA LOWER COLUMBIA BYLAWS

 Section 2.
 Nominations / Voting

-The Nominating Committee (also known as the Executive Board) shall develop a slate of candidates through member notification by the president’s mailing the first week of March.
+The Elections Committee (also known as the Executive Board and Executive Board Member designees) shall develop a slate of candidates through member notification by the president’s mailing the first week of March.
 All nominations are due to the Council office by the first Monday in April.
-Ballots for the members of each local will be mailed to each local president the first week of May and are due to the Council by the third Monday in May.
-Ballots will be tallied on the next business day.
-A candidate may be nominated for a position on the Executive Board by submitting his/her name to the Nominating Committee prior to the nomination deadline.
+Electronic ballots will be available to the members of each local during the first full week of May.
+Results will be announced within the next two business days.
+A candidate may be nominated for a position on the Executive Board by submitting his/her name to the Elections Committee prior to the nomination deadline.
 Candidates may be nominated from the floor at the preceding Council meeting.

 Section 3.
 Campaigning